donnemartin/dev-setup/README.md

 ```

 You could also use `~/.extra` to override settings, functions, and aliases from the dev-setup repository, although it’s probably better to [fork the dev-setup repository](https://github.com/donnemartin/dev-setup/fork).

+### dots.sh script

+The `dots.sh` script will sync the dev-setup dots files to your local homedirectory.
+This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this repo describes some of the customizations.

 ### osxprep.sh script